 |Short Ein Tina loop trail||Black||It starts at Ein Tina pool (the closer parking).
 Then leads to the waterfall using the green trail and returns via the blue track.||0.8||130||If you prefer hiking only in the water, you can use the green trail in both directions.|

-You can visit Ein Tina only during the daytime.
+You can visit this nature reserve only during the daytime.
 Or as it is written in the following sign: “It is strictly prohibited to remain in reserve after dark.”

 Picnic and Barbeque

 The sign also answers several common questions.
-Lighting fire and setting up tents in Ein Tina is prohibited.
-However, there are picnic tables and dustbins at Ein Tina.
+Lighting fire and setting up tents in Ein Tina are prohibited.
+However, there are picnic tables and dustbins.

 The water at Ein Tina comes from a spring.
-Farmers use some part of that water, and the excess is streamed to the pipes.
+Farmers use part of that water, streaming the excess to the pipes.
 The waterfall at the top is an end of a tube.
 Sometimes, after dry winters, farmers may decide to close the pipe.
 Hence, I would advise having an alternative track or attraction for that scenario (use the interactive map above to find nearby attractions).

 Note: we visited in August 2021, and there was plenty of water.